KyriakosN/KyriakosN/README.md

 - 👋 Hi, I’m @KyriakosN
 - 👀 I’m interested in video game and app development
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python and java (would also like to learn more)
 - 💞️ I’m looking to collaborate on a variety of projects
-- 📫 How to reach me ...
-X(Tweeter): "@kyriakosn_", Instagram: "@kyriakosn_"
+- 📫 How to reach me: X(Tweeter): "@kyriakosn_", Instagram: "@kyriakosn_"
 - ⚡ Fun fact: I also love 3D printing and 3D modeling

 <!---